-It takes about an hour to read through, but Milk and Honey is a strikingly rich book.
-Its simplicity gives it gravity: every poem, every word is heartfelt and genuine, an artistic wonderwall.
+It takes about an hour to read, but Milk and Honey is a strikingly rich book.
+Its simplicity gives it gravity: every poem, every word, is heartfelt and genuine, an artistic wonderwall.
 Kaur already captivated an audience on Instagram with her clean-cut style, where short and sweet poems captured double-taps galore.

-Kaur doesn’t write so much about her story and its details, which could easily become a sob story in itself, as she writes about violence; abuse; inner and outer demons.
-She writes more feelings--the pure joy, infatuation of love and heartbreak and its irresistible sweetness, which give rise to a revelation three chapters in.
-Everywhere is written an clear appreciation for love and life, and the capacity to feel.
+Kaur doesn’t write so much about her story and its details, which could easily become a sob story in itself.
+Instead, she writes about violence, abuse, demons inside and out.
+She writes more feelings – pure joy, infatuation of love and heartbreak and its irresistible sweetness, which gives rise to a revelation three chapters in.
+Everywhere is a clear appreciation for love and life, and the capacity to feel.

 There’s a unique symmetry, an ease with which Kaur weaves words.
 Her art reflects the same smooth skill, drawn in simple black pen.
-Under her poems, some sketches are tight and constrained, others freeform.
-The literal art, and choice of a simple typeface, allow the short, succinct poems to flow over your arms, deeply fresh and original.
+Under her poems, some sketches are tight and constrained, others free-form.
+The literal art and choice of a simple typeface allow the short, succinct poems to flow, fresh and original.
 Her choice of a title, Milk and Honey, covered in black and white, is also apt.

-And it’s not just love, which the thick, sticky “milk and honey” suggests: the novella is about men and women, female love, self-love, and pure inner beauty.
+And it’s not just love, which the thick, sticky milk and honey suggests: the novella is about men and women, female love, self-love, and pure inner beauty.
 While not in a blatantly political way, Kaur ties the unique to the universal.
-Kaur will touch the heart of every woman with her feminist, yet personal book.
-How wondrous and true--what milk and honey do.
+Kaur will touch the heart of every woman with this feminist yet personal book.
+How wondrous and true, what milk and honey do.